Click a question to show the answer.

 Make sure the scene units are set to 1.0 scale.
 You'll be able to change it later (e.g. Unreal export) but the smart feature only works with 1.0 scale units.

-To fix this just make sure to scale the armature and mesh objects together so that they're not bigger than the standard grid floor, in Blender units.
+As a workaround, before clicking UE Units just make sure to scale the armature and mesh objects together so that they're not bigger than the standard grid floor, in Blender units.